sparkdotfi/spark-docs/README.md

 ## **Welcome to Spark!**

+The next-gen DeFi infrastructure for DAI

 **Spark** is on a mission to empower the DAI ecosystem.
-As part of the MakerDAO community, Spark builds and manages DeFi infrastructure.
+As part of the MakerDAO community.

-The 3 main DeFi infrastructure projects:
+### DeFi Infrastructure

 * **SparkLend**: The DAI centric money market protocol.
 Combining the best liquidity directly from Maker and vertically integrating with the best DeFi protocols.
 * **sDAI** is a yield bearing stablecoin, representing DAI in the Dai Savings Rate (DSR) module, which distributes revenue from the Maker protocol to DAI holders.